 - All of your dinners and breakfasts are included, as well as trail lunches each day (starting with dinner on Day 1 and ending with breakfast on Day 5).
 Gratuity for these meals is also included.

 - All your transportation is included once you meet your guides on the first day.
-For this trip we will use a 12-passenger Mercedes Sprinter van.

 - Trail passes and park entrance fees are included.

 - NOT INCLUDED: Snowshoe rental, beverages, desserts, optional gratuities to your guides, personal expenses, and travel to and from the destination.